airnativeextensions/nativeextensions-documentation/docs/battery/add-the-extension.md

 sidebar_label: Add the Extension
 ---

-## Add the Extension

 First step is always to add the extension to your development environment.
-To do this use the tutorial located [here](http://airnativeextensions.com/knowledgebase/tutorial/1).
+To do this use the tutorial located [here](/docs/tutorials/getting-started).